 Generally, my living room at home is my favorite place to write my screenplays.
 But lately, I have been traveling so much that most of my writing is done in hotel rooms.
 Sometimes it’s nice to write in places that you’re completely unfamiliar with when you don’t have the normal distraction.
 But on a purely routine level, I have an office at home, although I also love to not go to my office and work in the living room instead.
 I feel I’m more relaxed there; I sit on the couch, kick my feet up, and I start working.

 Do you need any feedback during the writing process?

 I sometimes do, but only after I have finished the first draft.
 During the process, I keep the screenplay to myself and don’t show it to anybody.
 Then I always need to figure everything out by myself and fix the problems on my own.

-The trailer of “A Ghost Story,” a preview which has been approved for appropriate audiences by the Motion Picture Association of America
+“A Ghost Story” (2017), a preview which has been approved for appropriate audiences by the Motion Picture Association of America

 You started your career in films as an editor of shorts, and later on you also edited features.
 Now that you’re a full-time filmmaker, would you still consider yourself an editor?

-Yes, because I think editing is my favourite part of the process.
+Yes, because I think editing is my favorite part of the process.
 It’s where the movie gets made for me, and the editing room is where I feel the most comfortable.
 When I’m editing, I feel the movie is really coming into its own.
-Even as I am writing the script, I am thinking about it and I write the transitions and the cuts into the script.
+Even as I am writing the script, I am thinking about it, and I write the transitions and the cuts into the script.
 So I’m always thinking about it.
-But on the other hand, it’s all directing – at the end of the day, every step of the process is filmmaking.
+But on the other hand, it’s all directing—at the end of the day, every step of the process is filmmaking.